Shtanglitza/shtanglitza.github.io/blog/posts/sparql-llm.md

 ### GROQ API

-In our experiment, GROQ, a remote LLM API, was queried using SPARQL.anything due to its ultra-low latency and cost effectiveness.
+In our experiment, GROQ, a remote LLM API, was queried using SPARQL.anything due to its ultra-low latency and cost efficiency.

 Create GROQ API keys on [https://console.groq.com/keys](https://console.groq.com/keys).
 For these experiments, We will use *mixtral-8x7b-32768.*